joemarlo/irs-adv-r/README.md

 1. Create a free account on [posit.cloud](https://posit.cloud/) then login.
 2. Click `New Project` in the top right.
-3. Click `New project from Git Repository`
+3. Click `New project from Git Repository`.
-4. Paste in `https://github.com/joemarlo/irs-adv-r.git` and click `OK`
+4. Copy `https://github.com/joemarlo/irs-adv-r.git` to your clipboard then paste it into the `URL of your Git Repository` and Click `OK`.

 Moments later an RStudio GUI should appear with the content in the file system.
 In the top right, choose R 4.2.3 from the drop-down.